IsmaelPaSa/firo/README.md

 - Control the _power_ with ```firo power [action]```, ```action``` can be ```lock```, ```suspend```, ```reboot```, ```shutdown``` or ```logout```; this command is used by the power-menu, for example, use ```firo power reboot``` if you want to reboot.

 ## The end
-Thank you for considering using ```Firo```.
-It was not created with the intention of appealing to the masses but rather to quickly have an efficient and customizable desktop.
-I'm not very demanding, so you won't see too many fancy things.
-Any suggestions will be welcome.
-I'm thinking of including a menu for screenshots and considering options for adjusting both brightness and volume, although I still need to think about it.
-I should also mention that the image included in the installer is made with ```stable diffusion```, so credit goes to whoever deserves it.
-Finally (and to bring some closure), I will try to keep ```Firo``` updated to do a better job in more cases.
-If you come across an image where it does a terrible job, it will be greatly helpful to improve it.
+Version 2.1 has arrived, featuring a significant improvement to ```Fyu``` (the system that retrieves desktop background colors).
+In this new version, you won't encounter unreadable colors anymore.

+Once again, thank you for considering using ```Firo```.
+Our aim is not to reach large audiences; it's simply a personal project to create a pleasant and fast environment in ```Hyprland```.

+It's worth mentioning that the wallpaper included in this new release is brought to you thanks to ```stable diffusion```, so credit goes to the rightful owner.

+There are still quite interesting things to come, such as ```Fiyu II``` (a significant enhancement to ```Fyu```), menu for screenshots, optimizations (and improvements) to existing menus and more, but all in due time...